Delaware Court Records

 How Do I Remove Public Court Records in Delaware?

 Public court records in Delaware may be removed or concealed from the public in two ways.
 The first method, known as mandatory expungement, is handled by the State Bureau of Identification.
-The SBI, a unit under the Delaware State Police, may grant the expungement application if the conviction was passed at least five years ago, and the offender has no conviction history.
+The SBI, a unit under the Delaware State Police, may grant the expungement application if the conviction occurred at least five years ago and the offender has no other conviction history.
 Ex-convicts ineligible for the first method may try the second, which is discretionary expungement.
 In this method, the offender may submit an expungement petition form to the superior court.
 Note that at least seven years should have passed since the conviction before making this request.
 The Attorney General of Delaware may respond to the petition while the superior court weighs the facts and sets a hearing to determine if the request should be granted.